DamoM73/turtle_vid_tute/lesson_4.md

 In line `17`: `sides = input("How many sides?> ")` we took whatever value the user entered and assigned it to `sides`.
 Now I entered `3` which is an integer, so why does Python think it's a string.

-Well, when Python accepts a value using it `input()` command, it is always accepted as a string.
-This is because string can contain all characters.
+Well, when Python accepts a value using the `input()` command, it is always accepted as a string.
+This is because strings can contain all characters.

 So how do we fix this?
 Luckily we can convert a variable's data type.